slmosque/BIOL/README.md

 #### nucleotide_composition.py
 Output file generated from the execution of script contained in nucleotide_composition.ipynb, gene nad4L was assigned to dna_sequence variable.

+#### nucleotide_composition1.py
+Python script (executable) for DNA sequence analysis generated from nucleotide_composition.ipynb.
+(In VS code you can transform from Jupyter notebook directly into Python script)